Abarth 1500 Biposto

-The Abarth 1500 Biposto was an experimental coupé designed by Franco Scaglione, who worked for Bertone at the time.
+The Abarth 1500 Biposto is an experimental coupé designed by Franco Scaglione, who worked for Bertone at the time.
 It was displayed at the 1952 Turin Motor Show.
 Following the Turin Show, it was purchased by Packard and brought to Detroit, where it was used for design inspiration.

+The car is one of the first, if not the first, Abarth cars based on a Fiat model.
+It features a futuristic design consisting of a central headlight, similar to the earlier Tucker Torpedo, and a vast, panoramic split window plus fins in the rear.
+The wheelarch design is to emphasize the sporty character.
+The overall design is believed to have paved the way for the Alfa Romeo BAT series of concept cars.